Ammar-Raneez/Ammar-Raneez/README.md

 <br />
 - Hardworking and Passionate developer.
 Love building projects ranging from frontend all the way to backend

-- I’m currently doing my Internship at [99x](https://99x.io/)
+- I’m currently freelancing as a Software Engineer at [Niftron](https://www.niftron.com/)

-- Also Freelance
+- Also a final year CS student

 - Work on side projects & love learning new things